yellowtree123/Deterministic-Differentiable-Pruning/README.md

 # Deterministic-Differentiable-Pruning

 Structured pruning of large language models via learnable L0 masks with Lagrangian relaxation and knowledge distillation.
 All model weights are frozen -- only lightweight mask parameters are trained to decide which attention heads and MLP intermediate dimensions to remove.
+Our paper is at [Deterministic Differentiable Structured Pruning for Large Language Models](https://arxiv.org/abs/2603.08065).

 Supported architectures: **LLaMA / LLaMA-2**, **Qwen3**, **DeepSeek-MoE**.